Into Windows

 • Privacy

-You are here: Home » Windows 10 » How To Enable Or Disable Sleep Mode In Windows 10
+You are here: Home » Windows 10 » How To Enable Or Disable Sleep Mode In Windows 10/11

-How To Enable Or Disable Sleep Mode In Windows 10
+How To Enable Or Disable Sleep Mode In Windows 10/11

-Last Updated on March 26, 2021 by admin 24 Comments
+Last Updated on November 30, 2023 by admin 24 Comments

-What’s the sleep mode in Windows 10?
+What’s the sleep mode in Windows 10/11?

 Unlike Hibernation, when a device is put into sleep mode or state, it will draw a very small amount of power, but you will be able to resume your work very quickly (almost instantly) by pressing any key on the keyboard, moving the mouse/touchpad, or pressing the power button.

-Since the sleep state draws a small amount of power, on a battery-powered device, if the battery level falls below the critical level, Windows automatically puts the device into hibernation mode (if enabled) to prevent any data loss.
+Since the sleep state draws a small amount of power on a battery-powered device, if the battery level falls below the critical level, Windows automatically puts the device into hibernation mode (if enabled) to prevent any data loss.

-With default settings, your PC might go to the sleep mode after 15 (when on battery) or 30 (when plugged in) minutes of inactivity.
-This also means that, at times, your Windows 10 PC might go to sleep mode when a program is running in the background, resulting in loss of data.
+With default settings, your PC might go to sleep mode after 15 (when on battery) or 30 (when plugged in) minutes of inactivity.
+This also means that, at times, your Windows 10/11 PC might go to sleep mode when a program is running in the background, resulting in loss of data.

-For instance, your Windows 10 PC might go to sleep mode when a file is being downloaded via a web browser, forcing you to start the download all over again if the server from where you are downloading the file doesn’t offer resume support.
+For instance, your Windows 10/11 PC might go to sleep mode when a file is being downloaded via a web browser, forcing you to start the download all over again if the server from where you are downloading the file doesn’t offer resume support.

-If you find that the sleep mode is not so useful, you can either configure your PC to enter the sleep mode after a long period of user inactivity or make your Windows 10 PC never sleep.
+If you find that the sleep mode is not so useful, you can either configure your PC to enter the sleep mode after a long period of user inactivity or make your Windows 10/11 PC never sleep.

-Method 1
+Method 1 of 2

-Enable or disable sleep mode
+Enable or disable sleep mode in Windows 10

 Step 1: Open the Settings app.
 To do so, click on the Settings app icon on the Start menu or simultaneously press Windows and I keys.